-The Azrieli Computer lab -
+The Azrieli Computer Lab

-The Lab serves three main functions: it provides a classroom where computing literacy courses are taught; where students can use more powerful computers than their typical laptops; and where support in all matters computing can be found, either by the technical staff or by other students.
+The Azrieli Computer Lab serves three main functions: providing a classroom where computing literacy courses are taught; providing computers that are more powerful computers than typical laptops for students’ use; and providing support in all matters related to computing, by the technical staff or by other students.

-Today the Lab comprises five main spaces: a 16-workstation classroom; a 14- workstation self-study space; a technical space housing 10 servers; offices for staff; It is open 24/7, monitored by CCTV and access- control sensors.
+Today the Lab comprises five main spaces: a 16-workstation classroom; a 14- workstation self-study space; a technical space housing 10 servers; offices for staff.
+It is open 24/7, monitored by CCTV and access- control sensors.
 All workstations are equipped with powerful graphic processors and designed to handle demanding graphic tasks.
-Every year some 3-5 computers are replaced by newer models, to keep up with hardware obsolescence.
+Every year, some 3-5 computers are replaced by newer models, to keep up with advances in hardware and avoid obsolescence.

 The faculty servers are arranged as a cluster, providing redundancy and backup.
 Network accessible storage is provided, so students can create large data files, and be protected from accidental loss of data.
-Black & white and large format color printing is available, serviced by an external company.
+Black-and-white and large format color printing is available, serviced by an external company.
 Students must pay for their use.

-Direct funding for hardware acquisition and maintenance comes from the Faculty budget, as well as from the Azrieli Fund, and totals some $20,000-$25,000.
-It is used to upgrade 3-5 computers every year.
+Direct funding for hardware acquisition and maintenance comes from the Faculty budget, as well as from the Azrieli Fund, and totals $20,000-$25,000, which is used to upgrade several computers every year.

-The Faculty provides students with free access to all major graphic software (such as Adobe CC, ArcGIS, AutoCAD, ContextCapture, Lumionת Revit, Rhino, SketchUp, SolidWorks, Illustrator, Photoshop, etc.), as well as Office 2019, anti-virus, and more.
+The Faculty provides students with free access to all major graphic software (such as Adobe CC, ArcGIS, AutoCAD, ContextCapture, Lumion, Revit, Rhino, SketchUp, SolidWorks, Illustrator, Photoshop, etc.), as well as Office 2019, anti-virus software, and more.
 A faculty committee convenes every semester to discuss and decide which software packages to purchase.

-Design and fabrication lab - Design and fabrication lab engages students with the relationship between design and the execution of design in traditional ways.
-Located on the first floor of Amado building, the 310-square meter Model Shop is equipped with woodworking tools (manual and powered), metal, plastics, paint, cement, gypsum, clay, and more.
-It is staffed by a full-time shop manager, who instructs students, oversees their safety, and provides assistance in all manners of model making.
-More information can be found in the lab’s webpage in the following link.
+Design and Fabrication Lab The Design and Fabrication Lab engages students with the relationship between design and the execution of design in traditional ways.
+Located on the first floor of Amado building, the 310-square meter Model Shop is equipped with woodworking tools (manual and machine-powered), metal, plastics, paint, cement, gypsum, clay, and more.
+It is staffed by a full-time shop manager, who instructs students, oversees their safety, and provides assistance in all manners of model-making.
+More information can be found in the lab’s webpage at the following link.

-Digital fabrication lab - Digital fabrication lab uses advanced technologies to open up capacities for new modes of architectural production, exploring new materials and new assembly modes for construction.
-The lab offers its services to students and researchers in the faculty, Technion and to practice and industry.
+Digital Fabrication Lab The Digital Fabrication Lab uses advanced technologies to open up capacities for new modes of architectural production, exploring new materials and new assembly modes for construction.
+The lab offers its services to students and researchers in the Faculty, the Technion and to those working in architectural practice and industry.

-The 120 square meter fabrication is located in the basement floor of Amado building.
-It is operated by specially trained students, and managed by a full-time lab administrator.
+The 120-square meter Fabrication Lab is located in the basement floor of Amado building.
+It is operated by specially-trained students, and managed by a full-time lab administrator.

-The Workshop comprises digital scanning and fabrication services.
-It consists of a large scale laser cutter, 3axis cnc, 3D printers and 3D scanner.
-In addition to the equipment in the fabrication lab our research lab holds advanced fabrication machines such as large scale 3D printers, Robots in various sizes, 5Axis CNC.
-These machines can be used by students and researchers in coordination with the relevant lab principle investigator.
+The lab includes digital scanning and fabrication services.
+It consists of a large-scale laser cutter, 3-axis CNC machine, 3D-printers and a 3D-scanner.
+In addition to the equipment in the Fabrication Lab, our research lab holds advanced fabrication machines such as large-scale 3D-printers, robots in various sizes, and a 5-axis CNC.
+These machines can be used by students and researchers in coordination with the relevant lab principal investigator.

-The lab is supported by the faculty’s operating budget in order to allow reduced charges to students (and free laser cutting for graduate students), whereas researchers must pay for services.
+The lab is supported by the faculty’s operating budget in order to reduce charges to students and free laser cutting to graduate students.
+Researchers must pay for services.

 The workshop is used by students to prepare models for many courses.
-In addition, three required courses in the architecture program focus on digital fabrication as part of their syllabi and several selective courses.
+In addition, three required courses in the Architecture Program focus on digital fabrication as part of their syllabi and in several selective courses.
 More information on the computer lab can be found in the lab’s webpage in the following link.

-Media center and photography lab -
+Media Center and Photography Lab